jelsonjay/github-api-user/README.md

 # RestfulAPI

-This is a simple RestfulAPI searching for Github user built with Vue.js and Bootstrap.
+This is a simple app **RestfulAPI** searching for Github user built with Vue.js and Bootstrap.

 ## github-vue